andrew-field/projecteuler-go/README.md

 This is a repository to keep my code for solving project Euler challenges.
 You can see the fantastic site and challenges [here](https://projecteuler.net/ "Project Euler").

-The problems have been generalised where possible.
-The challenges are organised into groups of 20.
+The problems have been generalized where possible.
+The challenges are organized into groups of 20.